-Consequently, the following problems have been open. \begin{itemize} \item In single-user MIMO channels or parallel channels, no one uses general purpose convex programing for transmitter optimization because we know the optimal input structure is water-filling and thus, we only need to optimize the parameters of the water-filling.
-Why haven't we been able to do the same for networks? \item What is the optimal input structure of \emph{all} boundary points of the MIMO MAC/BC capacity region? \item Is it possible that there exists some kind of water-filling that is different from the single-user water-filling and is optimal for all boundary points of the MAC capacity region?
-If so, it can be used to design low-complexity high-performance algorithms for all optimization problems related to the boundary points.
-General purpose convex programing is no longer necessary. \item Even more ambitious questions are for the B-MAC networks.
-These general interference networks are much less understood and the related optimization problems are generally non-convex.
-What is the optimal input structure of all the boundary points of the achievable region?
-What is the optimal method to control interference to others while avoiding interference from others in a network?
-Can we decompose a network to multiple equivalent single-user channels so that the (distributed) optimization can be made easy?
-Does there exist a network version of water-filling that is optimal?
-Can we use the optimal input structure to design low complexity algorithms for all related optimization problems, including those for cellular networks, multi-cell cooperative networks, cognitive radios, and digital subscriber lines, so that it is hard not to find near optimal solutions even in non-convex cases? \end{itemize} The main contribution of this paper is an optimal network version of water-filling for the above problems.
+Consequently, the following problems have been open. \begin{itemize} \item In single-user MIMO channels, no one uses general purpose optimization algorithms for transmitter optimization because the simple water-filling is optimal.
+What is the optimal input structure for all boundary points of the MAC/BC capacity region?
+Does it resemble water-filling?
+Can it be used to design algorithms with much lower complexity and better performance than general purpose optimization algorithms. \item More ambitiously, one can ask the above questions for the B-MAC networks with respect to the achievable region defined above.
+What is the optimal method to control interference to others?
+Can we decompose a B-MAC network to multiple equivalent single-user channels so that the (distributed) optimization can be made easy? \end{itemize} This paper gives an optimal network version of water-filling for the above problems.
+The optimality is relative to the capacity regions of MAB/BC and the achievable regions of the general B-MAC networks.